Mishieck/parawait/README.md

 ## Introduction

 AwaitAll is a JavaScript library for achieving concurrency and parallelism using promises.
-With AwaitAll, You can achieve concurrency and parallelism without using workers.
 On single-core processors, the processes are run concurrently.
 On multi-core processors, the processes are run in parallel.

 ## Features

 JavaScript provides native ways of running multiple processes at once.
 These include `Promise.all`, `Promise.race`, `Promise.any` and `Promise.allSettled`.
 The similarity between AwaitAll and the aforementioned methods is that they all use promises.
-However, there are a few significant differences between these methods and AwaitAll in terms of how they run the processes.
+However, there are a few significant differences between these methods and AwaitAll in terms of how they differ in terms of how they run the processes.
 Let us look at the features of AwaitAll.

 ### Memory Efficiency